 On 23 June 2016 the United Kingdom voted to leave the European Union.
 The Prime Minister, Theresa May, triggered Article 50 of the Treaty on European Union on 29 March 2017 to begin the process of exit.

-This paper will be updated and expanded as more information is published and new issues emerge.
+This paper will be updated as more information is published and new issues emerge.

-For more briefings on Brexit, visit the relevant page on the Parliament website.
+For more briefings on Brexit, visit the House of Commons Library Brexit portal.

 If you have a Parliamentary email account you can find a selection of articles and reports about Brexit and transport by following this link.